 Instructional Leadership Team

-Princess Francois, Assistant Principal of Math, Science and Enrichment — Ms. Francois is a Brooklyn native (“Brooklyn, We Go Hard!”).
+Princess Francois, Assistant Principal of Math, Science and Essentials — Ms. Francois is a Brooklyn native (“Brooklyn, We Go Hard!”).
 She graduated from Columbia University in the City of New York with a History major and a Pre-Medical Concentration.
 After college, Ms. Francois began teaching as a member of Teach for America where she worked as a Special Education and Science high school teacher in her home neighborhood.
 During this time she completed her master’s degree at Hunter College in Adolescent Special Education.
 Following her TFA commitment, she remained at her placement school for a few years taking on numerous leadership positions while working toward a second Master’s degree in Educational Leadership at Bankstreet Graduate School of Education.
 She has a passion for traveling and helping students of color overcome barriers in STEM.
 You will often find Ms. Francois pondering the question “where to next?” as she plans her next travel adventures.
 In her free time, Ms. Francois loves to dance, explore her own hometown of NYC, and play with her cat Cairo (yes, like the city in Egypt).
 She has a love for corny science jokes, all things sweet, and 90s POP Music (there is no shame in singing Britney Spears, Backstreet Boys and N’Sync)!